OerdBej/hello-world/README.md

 # Learning CSS

-#his repo is for the purpose of learning CSS and how to make the page responsive while learning flexbox and grid.
+This github repo is for the purpose of learning CSS and how to make pages responsive while learning at the same time flexbox and grid.